 To find the most up-to-date information in your state, view the full list of U.S. state and territorial health department websites.

 Coronavirus, also known as COVID-19, is a respiratory illness that can spread from person to person.
 The World Health Organization (WHO) declared it a pandemic on Wednesday March 11, 2020.
-Many countries are grappling with a rise in confirmed cases.
 In the US, the Centers for Disease Control and Prevention (CDC) provides guidance on changes to daily life that are necessary to slow the spread of coronavirus within communities.

 The impacts of COVID-19 are being felt throughout the sports community.
-As we head into the spring and summer season, there is a lot of uncertainty into how the youth sports community will be impacted.
-At NCSA we are believers on the importance of sports first and recruiting experts second.
+At NCSA we are believers in the importance of sports first and recruiting experts second.
 We are making all of our research into the impacts of COVID-19 public to help in any way we can.
 We will continue to update these materials as updates are necessary.
 Please send any questions or requests to [email protected].

 In light of recent events surrounding the Coronavirus, NCSA has assembled this site as a resource for relevant news and information as it relates to its impact on youth, high school, club and college sports.

 The news, material, resources, tools and information (“Content”) contained on this site is for general information purposes only, and should not be used as a basis for making any business, legal, medical or any other decision, or to self-diagnose, diagnose, self-treat, or treat any health-related, medical, mental health, or other condition.
 Inclusion of any Content on this site does not imply (expressly or otherwise) NCSA’s support for or endorsement of any of the sources of such Content (or anything contained therein), nor has NCSA independently reviewed or verified any of the information contained herein and therein.